What is Resource Utilization?

 Lots of data combined with restricted bandwidth and network latency usually equals stinky performance.
 It’s kind of like expecting Superman to save the world in a straight jacket and a pocket full of kryptonite.
 (Well, maybe not quite that bad.)

-How to collect all this stuff?
+How to collect all this performance testing data?

 Instead of writing performance data to a bunch of text files, most performance tools have the ability to gather most of these metrics in a single location.